 Over the past decade, legal and campaign action directly targeting the fossil fuel industry has burgeoned into a global movement.
 From the courts to the streets, people around the world are beginning to hold companies accountable for ecological devastation, climate change, and a historical failure to protect the public interest in the pursuit of profit.

-On January 19-20, West Coast worked hard with our colleagues at the Corporate Mapping Project, CCPA, Greenpeace Canada, UBCC350 and the Leap to organize Corporate Climate Justice – A Conference for Fossil Fuel Accountability.
+On January 19-20, West Coast worked hard with our colleagues at the Corporate Mapping Project, Canadian Centre for Policy Alternatives (CCPA), Greenpeace Canada, UBCC350 and the Leap to organize Corporate Climate Justice – A Conference for Fossil Fuel Accountability.
 We wanted to host a gathering to bring together people working on different strategies with the same goal: to hold the fossil fuel industry accountable for its historical and ongoing role in creating and perpetuating the climate crisis.
 These different strategies included the diverse movements of divestment, shareholder action, Indigenous fossil fuel resistance, strategic corporate research, climate litigation, and other fossil fuel accountability campaigns.

 The conference was held over two days; the first day was filled with inspiring speakers, panels and breakout groups, while the second day was spent in more intensive, strategic group exercises.